Ixcatl/fables_novasophonia/docs/core/attributes.rst

 Size
 ----
 Every creature has a set, incremental size.
-Small and Sverage creatures occupy one square, while Large ones occupy a space of 2 squares cubed.
+Small and Average creatures occupy one square, while Large ones occupy a space of 2 squares cubed.
 Stranger sizes may exist, such as Huge(3^3) or Colossal(4^4).

 .. note::
-      A creature cannot grapple or stun a creature more than one size above its own.
+      A creature cannot grapple or stun another more than one size above its own.

 --------

 Pools
 =====
-Unlike attributes, which remain static beyond certain effects, *pools* are active resources which fluctuate regularly as actions are taken.
+Unlike attributes which remain static beyond certain effects, *pools* are active resources which fluctuate regularly as actions are taken.
 Only Vitality, Stamina, and Anima are common between all creatures; unique pools may be available to those with corresponding traits or features.

+Pools share the same minimum and maximum values as attributes, except for Vitality.

 --------